Here we look at some of the ways you can maximise your work-flow on the go or just enjoy your iPad more around the home.

 Cmd + N: Opens a new window, which is handy for split-view in Safari.

 Cmd + H: Takes you to the home screen.

 Cmd + Space Bar: Takes you straight to search.

 Cmd + Tab: Lets you scrolls though open apps.

 Cmd + Shift + 3: Takes a screenshot of the whole screen.

 Cmd + Shift + 4: Takes a screenshot and then automatically opens it in mark up mode.

 How to Unlock your iPad Pro with the Smart Keyboard

-If you're using an iPad Pro (2018) model with Face ID you can simply tap on the spacebar and the iPad opens.
+If you're using an iPad Pro (2018) model or later with Face ID you can simply tap on the spacebar and the iPad opens.
 Just make sure you're looking at the Face ID camera when you do.